 AI Crawler Access

-Whether AI search engines are actually allowed to read your site.
+Whether AI search engines are actually allowed to read your site — and whether you publish a curated llms.txt index.

 Sub-check